phusion/union_station_hooks_core/hacking/DeveloperQuickstart.md

 If you want to run a specific test, then pass the test's name through the `E` environment variable.
 For example:

     bundle exec rake spec E='UnionStationHooks::Transaction#message logs the given message'

+### Code coverage

+You can run the test suite with code coverage reporting by setting the `COVERAGE=1` environment variable:

+    export COVERAGE=1
+    bundle exec rake spec

+Afterwards, the coverage report will be available in `coverage/index.html`.

 ### Writing tests